Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-ADO/DevOps-Defender-For-DevOps-ADO.md

 In my [previous post](https://dev.to/pwd9000/defender-for-devops-on-github-terrascan-edition-45bd) we looked at how you can integrate **Defender for DevOps** with **GitHub** and also how to use the **Microsoft Security DevOps** [(MSDO) GitHub action](https://github.com/marketplace/actions/security-devops-action) to configure **Terrascan** to analyze a **Terraform IaC Configuration** and how the scan results are published on the Azure portal under the **DevOps Security** dashboard inside **Microsoft Defender for Cloud**.

-Today we will look at how to integrate **Defender for DevOps** with **Azure DevOps** and also how to use the same MSDO toolkit, but instead of a GitHub action, as a **Microsoft Security DevOps** [(MSDO) Marketplace Extension](https://marketplace.visualstudio.com/items?itemName=ms-securitydevops.microsoft-security-devops-azdevops) to be able to use the same analysis tools on **Azure DevOps**.
+Today we will look at how to integrate **Defender for DevOps** with **Azure DevOps** instead and using the same MSDO toolkit, instead of a GitHub action, **Azure DevOps** has a **Microsoft Security DevOps** [(MSDO) Marketplace Extension](https://marketplace.visualstudio.com/items?itemName=ms-securitydevops.microsoft-security-devops-azdevops).

+So we will be able to use the same analysis tools on **Azure DevOps**.
 We will also look at how to configure **Credscan** to analyze and identify credential leaks in source code and configuration files.

-Some of the common types of credentials are **default passwords**, **SQL connection strings** and **Certificates with private keys**.

-We will also look at another DevOps Extension called **[SARIF SAST Scans Tab](https://marketplace.visualstudio.com/items?itemName=sariftools.scans&targetId=8e02e9e3-062e-46a7-8558-c30016c43306&utm_source=vstsproduct&utm_medium=ExtHubManageList)** to better view the results of MSDO analyzer scans, outside of the console output and results file.
+We will also look at another Azure DevOps Extension called **[SARIF SAST Scans Tab](https://marketplace.visualstudio.com/items?itemName=sariftools.scans&targetId=8e02e9e3-062e-46a7-8558-c30016c43306&utm_source=vstsproduct&utm_medium=ExtHubManageList)** to better view the results of MSDO analyzer scans, outside of the console output and results file.
 It will look for `*.sarif` files in the `CodeAnalysisLogs` build artifact directory and display them as source annotations.

 We will also look at how the scan results are published on the Azure portal under the **DevOps Security** dashboard inside **Microsoft Defender for Cloud**.